James Outman Player Props: Dodgers vs. Reds

-James Outman -- with an on-base percentage of .188 in his past 10 games, 131 points lower than his season-long percentage -- will be in action for the Los Angeles Dodgers against the Cincinnati Reds, with Luke Weaver on the mound, on June 6 at 7:10 PM ET.
+The Los Angeles Dodgers, including James Outman (.074 batting average in his past 10 games), battle starter Brandon Williamson and the Cincinnati Reds at Great American Ball Park, Wednesday at 7:10 PM ET.

-He had a hitless showing in his last game (0-for-2) against the Yankees.
+In his previous game he had a hitless performance (0-for-2) against the Yankees.

 James Outman Game Info & Props vs. the Reds